 Contrast for the adjuster the very brief extent of the IME with the much more significant time your own doctors have spent diagnosing and treating your injuries.

 Ask for information about the IME doctor’s relationship with the insurance company.
 Put in writing to the adjuster a request for: the number of IME referrals the insurance company has given the particular doctor over the previous five years; the amount of money the doctor is paid for each IME; how many IMEs the doctor has performed for plaintiffs’ attorneys over the same period.
 There is no way the adjuster will provide you with this information.
 But refusing to provide it may put the adjuster on the defensive a bit in relying on the report while negotiating a settlement with you.
+(Get more tips for negotiating a fair settlement with the insurance company.)

-For a step-by-step guide to the injury claim negotiation process -- and everything else you need to know about dealing with an insurance company after an accident -- get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
+For a step-by-step guide to the injury claim negotiation process—and everything else you need to know about dealing with an insurance company after an accident—get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).